martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

+(Forthcoming).
+Colonial Legacies, Collective Efficacy, and Rural Development: Evidence from the Togo-Ghana Border (with Natalie Letsa) (_Comparative Political Studies_)

 (FirstView).
 [Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa][] (with Leonardo Arriola and Dominika Koter) _Perspectives on Politics_.

 [Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa]: https://doi.org/10.1017/S153759272510371X